kikugo/Search-Wise/README.md

 python scrape_av_courses.py
 ```

-This will create an `av_courses.json` file with basic course information.
+This will create or update the `av_courses.json` file with basic course information.

 To scrape detailed course information: